 Codes of conduct are documents that set out shared expectations for elected official behaviour.
 The Community Charter (s.
-113.1 and 113.2)1 and Vancouver Charter (s.
+113.1 and 113.2) and Vancouver Charter (s.
 145.93 and 145.94) require each local governing body to decide, within six months after its first council or board meeting post-election, whether to establish a code of conduct for elected officials, or review an existing code.
 In making its decision, the council or board must consider the prescribed principles for codes of conduct that are set out in BC Reg.
-136/2022 (Principles for Codes of Conduct Regulation).2 conduct, the council or board must make available to the public the reasons for its decision.
-The council or board must also reconsider its decision before January 1 of the year of the next general election.
-If the governing body, upon reconsideration, affirms that it will not establish a code of conduct, the body must again make its reasons available to the public.
+136/2022 (Principles for Codes of Conduct Regulation).